proofcert/fpccheck/fpc/README.md

 rules that result in instantiation of fixed points, when used as atoms.

 An additional precision regarding granularity is in order.
-If a leaf in a naming tree covers an entire subformula, all leafs in the formula will be given the name of the closest corresponding leaf in the naming structure.
+If a leaf in a naming tree covers an entire subformula, all leaves in the formula will be given the name of the closest corresponding leaf in the naming structure.
 In this way it is easy to declare "buckets" of formulas that can be selected using a single name.
-For this reason anonymous variables should not be used for "don't-care" branches.
+For this reason anonymous variables should not be used for don't-care branches.
 Instead, some other identifier is necessary.

 The essence of naming structures is giving labels to the atoms in a formula so that they can be matched with the contents of the context, in particular frozen atoms acting as hypotheses.
 Formulas have no annotations, so these have to be provided separately and in parallel.
-There are a few points when this is possible.
+There are a few points where this is possible.
 But first we need to consider how these structures are integrated in the certificate constructors.